BrandonWare/gamingreadme/BackEnd/Readme.md

 POST /gaming

-Description: Creates a new user.
+Description: Creates a new game.

 Request Example:

 {
-  "gamename": "New User"
+  "gamename": "New Game"
 }

 Response Example

-{ "id": 3, "gamename": "New User" }
+{ "id": 3, "gamename": "New Game" }

 GET /gaming